How do you lose weight after 50?

 It might feel like it’s harder to lose weight after 50.

-In your 50s, you hit menopause or you’ve already hit menopause, which makes a big difference for your weight loss.
+In your 50s, you’ve likely already (or will soon) hit menopause, which can make a big difference in your weight loss efforts.

-Plus, people start losing muscle mass every decade from their 30s onwards.
-That’s then replaced with fat.
+Plus, people start losing muscle mass every decade from their 30s onward.
 Muscles use up more calories than fat and fewer muscles result in a slower metabolism.

 So what used to work doesn’t work anymore.
 To lose weight, you need new strategies.

 And if you don’t adapt, it will be hard to lose any weight at all.

 Why should you lose weight?

 At the same time, you SHOULD lose weight if you carry extra weight.
 Being overweight can increase the risk of chronic health problems such as diabetes, high blood pressure, heart disease and even certain cancers.

 A new study found that being overweight still increases the risk of heart problems, even if you exercise.
 This means it’s even more important to aim for a healthy weight after you turn 50.